bluetoother/ble-shepherd/doc/demo.md

         }
     }
     ```
-- When received an indication of `'DEV_LEAVING'` type, broadcast the `'bleInd'` event with a `'devLeaving'` type of indication to tell all web clients that a device has left the network.
+- When received an indication of `'devLeaving'` type, broadcast the `'bleInd'` event with a `'devLeaving'` type of indication to tell all web clients that a device has left the network.

 ```js
     // bleSocket.js